jhudson8/react-backbone/tutorials/forms/README.md

       ...
 ```

-Simply our form submit code using ```modelPopulate```.
-The function argument will only be called if the model is valid after applying the form field attributes.
+Simply our form submit code using the [modelPopulate function](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/method/modelPopulate/modelPopulate?focus=outline).
+The provided argument will only be called if the model is valid after setting the attributes retrieved from the form input.

 ```javascript
     ev.preventDefault();